dwyl/learn-api-design/README.md

 we could use an `embed` term as query parameter, similarly to sorting a resource.

-An `embed` term would be a comma separated list of fields to be embedded.
+An `embed` term would be a comma-separated list of fields that would be loaded and *embedded* to the `JSON` object.
-To refer to sub-fields we could use `.` (dot-notation).
+To refer to sub-fields, we could use `.` (dot-notation).
 For example:

 ```http